Give the Gift of Time

 Spread the responsibilities and enjoy the relaxation time!
 (Obviously, if cooking for 10 people is your jam, have at it!)

 If you do not like cooking at all, or you have parent friends who don't, consider ordering yourself or them a meal delivery box!!
 I love Hello Fresh and Good Food!
 You might still have time to snag a holiday box!
-Yum!
+Check Port City Grocery out too!
+They sometimes have meals from the Cape Breton Food Hub!

 5. Give the Gift of Tradition: